Executioner: In society

-In the Ottoman Empire, only Romani could be executioners.
-Executioners were seen as "damned" people and even their graveyards were separate from public graveyards.
-There were no inscriptions on executioner tombstones, and usually uncarved and unpolished simple rough stones were used.
-One of the oldest and largest "executioner graveyards" is in the Eyüp district in Istanbul.
-After the republican revolution in Turkey, executions continued to be performed by Romani executioners.
-This situation continued until the abolition of capital punishment in Turkey.
+In the Ottoman Empire, the role of executioners was given to the imperial guard, called bostanji (literally, "gardeners").
+Senior officials who were sentenced to death were personally executed by the head of the guard (bostancıbaşı).
+By the late 18th century, a custom had developed where grand viziers could avoid execution by racing the bostancibaşi to the Fish Market Gate, the traditional place of execution.
+If the deposed vizier reached the Fish Market Gate before the bostancibaşi, his sentence was commuted to mere banishment.
+But if the condemned man found the bostancibaşi waiting for him at the gate, he would be executed.
+The last recorded person to participate in a race with the bostancibaşi was grand vizier Hacı Salih Pasha who, in November 1822, outran the bostancibaşi and saved his life.
+He was so widely esteemed for winning the race that he got appointed governor general of the Damascus province.
+Executioners had their own graveyards, with uncarved and unpolished simple rough stones used as gravestones.
+The biggest of these graveyards is part of the Eyüp Cemetery in Istanbul.

 The town of Roscommon has the distinction of having had Ireland's most notorious hangwoman, Lady Betty, who was given the post in exchange for her life being spared when the hangman due to execute her death sentence took ill on the day that she and 25 others were due to be hanged.
 Lady Betty offered to carry out the task in exchange for her death sentence being commuted to a life sentence, and she acted as the county's hangwoman from then on.

 An unidentified woman hanged two men for murder on 13 November 1782 at Kilmainham, near Dublin.
 The men were also quartered.
 The sheriff received abuse for making a hangman of a woman.